 The Charlotte County-Punta Gorda MPO entered into an interlocal agreement with Sarasota - Manatee MPO and Lee County MPO, formalizing and specifying regional planning projects along with time frames to produce those projects.
 The agreement calls for each MPO to identify regional priorities and include those projects in the respective MPO's TIP.
 Those priorities that were adopted last year are included, in accordance with the interlocal agreement in the TIP.

-Recommendation: Review and comment on the Draft FY 2022/2023- FY 2026/2027
+Recommendation: Motion to recommend the MPO Board adopt the Final - Draft FY

-Transportation Improvement Program (TIP)
+2022/2023- FY 2026/2027 Transportation Improvement Program

+(TIP)

-Attachment: Draft FY 2022/2023- FY 2026/2027 Charlotte County-Punta
+Attachment: Final - Draft FY 2022/2023- FY 2026/2027 Charlotte County-

-Gorda MPO Transportation Improvement Program (TIP)
+Punta Gorda MPO Transportation Improvement Program (TIP)